GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 _1. To calculate the `modelInstanceId`:_ the `modelInstanceId` is the unique identifier representing the particular instance of the component hierarchy.
 This id is calculated by function `ModelInstanceProcessor_Utils::getModelInstanceId()`, which simply calculates a hash of the values of all properties which alter the component hierarchy.
 Because not all properties in `$vars` alter the component hierarchy, these ones must be defined by implementing hook `"ModelInstanceProcessor:model_instance_components"`.

 _2. To determine the entry module_: The component hierarchy's top-most module is called the entry module.
-Every potential entry module must define a list of conditions, to be evaluated against `$vars`, that need be satisfied to be chosen the entry module (more on this under [PageModuleProcessors](#pagemoduleprocessor)).
+Every potential entry module must define a list of conditions, to be evaluated against `$vars`, that need be satisfied to be chosen the entry module (more on this under [PageComponentProcessors](#pagemoduleprocessor)).

 _3. To decouple processed page from requested page_: Storing all properties which modify the component hierarchy under `$vars`, making sure that these properties are only accessed through `$vars` all throughout the application, and then modifying these values directly in `$vars`, makes it possible to manipulate the response, for instance adding more data.
 This way, it is possible to fetch more than one page's content on a single request (for preloading views to cache on the client or other use cases), or send personalized transactional emails to many users on a single request, among other use cases.